kiran-4444/zap-store/README.md

 # **ZapStore 🚀**

 A high-performance, in-memory key-value store built in Go, inspired by Designing Data-Intensive Applications (DDIA).
 This project is my playground for mastering Go, exploring storage engine design, and diving into the world of distributed systems.
-It currently supports basic `Get`, `Set`, and `Del` operations with a thread-safe in-memory engine, and I’m actively working on adding a Bitcask storage engine and distributed capabilities.
+It currently supports basic `Get`, `Set`, and `Delete` operations with a thread-safe in-memory engine, and I’m actively working on adding a Bitcask storage engine and distributed capabilities.

 ## **🌟 Why This Project?**